OWASP

 1. Rise of Large Language Models (LLMs)

-With the increasing adoption of AI and machine learning, particularly large language models (LLMs), new security risks have emerged.
+With the increasing adoption of AI and machine learning, extensive language models (LLMs) have emerged with new security risks.
 OWASP has recognized this trend and initiated the OWASP Top Ten for LLM Applications project, which aims to address security issues specific to AI applications.
-As LLMs become integrated into various sectors, from customer service to internal operations, understanding and mitigating their risks will be crucial.
+Understanding and mitigating these risks will be crucial as LLMs become integrated into various sectors, from customer service to internal operations.

 2. Shift-Left Security